 Click here for the new Moderna Vaccine Screening and Consent form that citizens can print out, complete and bring with them to their appointment.

 Questions about the COVID-19 vaccination effort in Putnam County can be directed to 386-329-1904 (option 1) Monday through Friday, from 10 a.m. to 3 p.m.

-Residents age 65 and older or meet the other criteria specified by the state can make appointments by phone to get the vaccine by calling the health department’s primary phone line: 904-259-6291.
+Residents can make appointments by phone to get the vaccine by calling the health department’s primary phone line: 904-259-6291, Option 1.

 Bradford and Union counties